 17. Get a champagne button for your house

-I bought a Press for Champagne Button for my office last year – such a great investment, trust me!
+I bought a Press for Champagne Button for my office a few years ago (pictured above) and love it, it was such a great investment, trust me!

 18. Follow Australia’s favourite Champagne Dame